LaurentMazare/ocaml.jl/README.md

 # ocaml.jl

-Prototyping some Julia-OCaml bridge.
+Prototyping some Julia-OCaml bridge, this has only been tested with Julia 1.4.2.

-**CAUTION** this is not memory safe at the moment and is likely to run into segfaults.

 The examples can be run with:
 ```bash